kubeflow/spark-operator/docs/quick-start-guide.md

 Alternatively, follow [Using the Mutating Admission Webhook](#using-the-mutating-admission-webhook) for instructions on how to install the operator with the mutating admission webhook.
-This will create a namespace `sparkoperator`, setup RBAC for the Spark Operator to run in the namespace, and create a

 Due to a [known issue](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#defining_permissions_in_a_role) in GKE, you will need to first grant yourself cluster-admin privileges before you can create custom roles and role